 The Absolute Sovereignty of God

 And who do Bart Ehrman and the atheists and the sceptics and the agnostics and the ex-Christians think they are, telling God what he should be like?
 Who are they to say how he should act?
-His challenge to them is “To whom will ye liken me, and make me equal?”
+His challenge to them is “To whom will ye liken me, and make me equal, and compare me, that we may be like?”
 (Isa 46:5); “For my thoughts are not your thoughts, neither are your ways my ways, saith the LORD” (Isa 55:8).
-“Woe to him that striveth with his Maker!
-Let the potsherd strive with the potsherd of the earth.
-Shall the clay say to him that fashioneth it, What makest thou?”
-(Isa 45:9).
+“Woe unto him that striveth with his Maker!
+Let the potsherd strive with the potsherds of the earth.
+Shall the clay say too him that fashioneth it, What makest thou? or thy work, He hath no hands?
+Woe unto him that saith unto his father, What begettest thou? or to the woman, What hast thou brought forth?”
+(Isa 45:9-10).

 Vital importance of the bible

 The prophet Habakkuk (among others) echoes Professor Ehrman’s concerns: “O LORD, how long shall I cry, and thou wilt not hear! even cry out unto thee of violence, and thou wilt not save!
-Why dost thou shew me iniquity, and cause me to behold grievance? for spoiling and violence are before me: and there are that raise up strife and contention.
-Therefore the law is slacked, and judgment doth never go forth: for the wicked doth compass about the righteous; therefore wrong judgment proceedeth….Thou art of purer eyes than to behold evil, and canst not look on iniquity: wherefore lookest thou upon them that deal treacherously, and holdest thy tongue when the wicked devoureth the man that is more righteous than he?”
-(Hab 1:2-4, 13.
+Why dost thou show me iniquity, and cause me to behold grievance? for spoiling and violence are before me: and there are that raise up strife and contention.
+Therefore the law is slacked, and judgment doth never go forth: for the wicked doth compass about the righteous; therefor wrong judgment proceedeth” (Hab 1:2-4, 13).

 Habakkuk then did what Professor Ehrman should have done – he set himself to wait on God.
 “I will stand upon my watch, and set me upon the tower, and will watch to see what he will say unto me, and what I shall answer when I am reproved” (Hab 2:1).
 And his patience and his trust were vindicated; he got his answer from God: “And the LORD answered me, and said, Write the vision, and make it plain upon tables, that he may run that readeth it.
 For the vision is yet for an appointed time, but at the end it shall speak, and not lie: though it tarry, wait for it; because it will surely come, it will not tarry.
 Behold, his soul which is lifted up is not upright in him: but the just shall live by his faith” (Hab 2:2-4).

 God then goes on to condemn the wicked and to pronounce coming judgment on them.
 The prophecy ends with a prayer from Habakkuk, most likely as a conclusion to his dilemma and his almost despair, which is now replaced by a different state of mind as he recounts God’s glorious acts of power.
 He stands in awe of God.
-He says “O LORD, I have heard thy speech, and was afraid….my belly trembled; my lips quivered at the voice: rottenness entered into my bones, and I trembled in myself”.
+He says “O LORD, I have heard thy speech, and was afraid: O LORD, revive thy work in the midst of the years, in the midst of the years make known; in wrath remember mercy….When I heard, my belly trembled; my lips quivered at the voice: rottenness entered into my bones, and I trembled in myself, that I might rest in the day of trouble: when he cometh up unto the people, he will invade them with his troops”.
 And from here he exults and rejoices in God, and is determined to do so even if things continue to go badly.
-He says “Although the fig tree shall not blossom, neither shall fruit be in the vines; the labour of the olive shall fail, and the field shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the LORD, I will joy in the God of my salvation.
-The LORD God is my strength, and he will make my feet like hinds’ feet, and he will make me to walk upon mine high places” (Hab 3:2, 16-19).
+He says “Although the fig tree shall not blossom, neither shall fruit be in the vines; the labour of the olive shall fail, and the fields shall yield no meat; the flock shall be cut off from the fold, and there shall be no herd in the stalls: Yet I will rejoice in the LORD, I will joy in the God of my salvation.
+The LORD is my strength, and he will make my feet like hind’s feet, and he will make me to walk upon mine high places” (Hab 3:2, 16-19).

 So, although Habakkuk started off with what might be called a crisis of faith, he seeks God through prayer and his faith is strengthened so that he is able to wait on God in faith and expectation.
 In the end his focus is taken off the suffering that surrounded him and becomes fixed on God, thus making him determined and able to rejoice even if the whole land fell into disaster.